-Civic Engagement Future Forecast: What do es a civically engagedlook like?
-Map the Route: Ho w do we get there?
-Current Landscape w do we get there.
-What are we already doing to engage residents?
+Civic Engagement Future Forecast: What does a civically engaged es a civically engaged look like?
+Map the Route: How do we get there? v do we get there?
+Current Landscape What are we already doing to engage residents?
 What community resources and allies do we currently have?

-Areas of Focus What can we work on to achieve our future forecast vision? \ longer-term focuses?
-What are immediate and accessible targets, and what are Immediate and accessible targets Longer-term focuses • • What is Missing To achieve our areas of focus, what do we need in addition to engage residents?
-Are there current resources and allies we awe tap and/or develop?
-What is missing?
+Areas of Focus What can we work on to achieve our future forecast vision?
+What are immediate and accessible targets, and what are longer-term focuses? hat are immediate and accessible targets, and what are Immediate and accessible targets Longer-term focuses What is Missing To achieve our areas of focus, what do we need in addition to our current landscape?
+How can we as a city/county better engage residents?
+Are there current resources and allies we are underutilizing?
+What additional community partners can we tap and/or develop? our current landscape?
+How can we as a city/county better e underutilizing?
+What additional community partners can What is missing?
 What will that help us achieve?